zachcoleman/typed-lists/README.md

 # typed-lists
-Typed, parallelized lists for Python implemented in Rust
+Typed, parallelized lists for Python implemented in Rust.

+See `example.ipynb` for usage.